Truss bridge: Pegram truss

 The Pegram truss is a hybrid between the Warren and Parker trusses where the upper chords are all of equal length and the lower chords are longer than the corresponding upper chord.
 Because of the difference in upper and lower chord length, each panel is not square.
-The members which would be vertical in a Parker truss vary from near vertical in the center of the span to diagonal near each end (like a Warren truss).
+The members which would be vertical in a Parker truss vary from near vertical in the center of the span to diagonal near each end, similar to a Warren truss.
 George H. Pegram, while the chief engineer of Edge Moor Iron Company in Wilmington, Delaware, patented this truss design in 1885.

 The Pegram truss consists of a Parker type design with the vertical posts leaning towards the center at an angle between 60 and 75°.
 The variable post angle and constant chord length allowed steel in existing bridges to be recycled into a new span using the Pegram truss design.
 This design also facilitated reassembly and permitted a bridge to be adjusted to fit different span lengths.
 There are twelve known remaining Pegram span bridges in the United States with seven in Idaho, two in Kansas, and one each in California, Washington, and Utah.

 Pennsylvania (Petit) truss

 The Pennsylvania (Petit) truss is a variation on the Pratt truss.
 The Pratt truss includes braced diagonal members in all panels; the Pennsylvania truss adds to this design half-length struts or ties in the top, bottom, or both parts of the panels.
 It is named after the Pennsylvania Railroad, which pioneered this design.
-It was once used for hundreds of bridges in the United States, but fell out of favor in the 1930s, and very few bridges of this design remain.
-Examples of this truss type include the Lower Trenton Bridge in Trenton, New Jersey, the Fort Wayne Street Bridge in Goshen, Indiana, the Schell Bridge in Northfield, Massachusetts, the Inclined Plane Bridge in Johnstown, Pennsylvania, the Easton–Phillipsburg Toll Bridge in Easton, Pennsylvania, the Connecticut River Bridge in Brattleboro, Vermont, the Metropolis Bridge in Metropolis, Illinois, and the Healdsburg Memorial Bridge in Healdsburg, California.
+It was once used for hundreds of bridges in the United States, but fell out of favor in the 1930s and very few examples of this design remain.
+Examples of this truss type include the Lower Trenton Bridge in Trenton, New Jersey, the Fort Wayne Street Bridge in Goshen, Indiana, the Schell Bridge in Northfield, Massachusetts, the Inclined Plane Bridge in Johnstown, Pennsylvania, the Easton–Phillipsburg Toll Bridge in Easton, Pennsylvania, the Boston and Maine Connecticut River Rail Bridge in Brattleboro, Vermont, the Metropolis Bridge in Metropolis, Illinois, and the Healdsburg Memorial Bridge in Healdsburg, California.